 - This guidance will be made generally available via the MK Together Website and linked to the Milton Keynes Council website Safeguarding pages - MK Together Management Board Members are responsible for ensuring that information regarding this update is circulated within their agency. - This guidance will also be added to the Adult Social Care Policy database and be linked to the Council's Intranet site for access and use by Council staff.
 N.B.
-Printed copies of this document may not be the current approved version please refer to the intranet for current policy versions
+Printed copies of this document may not be the current approved version please refer to the Adult Social Care Policy database for current policy versions